sc-dyer/THERIN_Generator/README.md

 # THERIN_Generator
 A program for generating THERIN files for use in THERIAK-DOMINO

-This program uses Python 3
+This program was written in Python 3 but it should work for Python 2

 To run this program just run main.py